 Future Expectations and Plans

-In August 2023 we will commence building our third subscription viewing facility – Another new substantial hide on stilt legs.
+In August 2024 we will commence building our fourth subscription viewing facility – Another new substantial hide on stilt legs.
 It will be positioned on the North Spit overlooking the NE bay reed bed and East shore marshes and significantly closer to our Eastern boundary.

-TOE – whom awarded us the grant to carry out all the significant work on Lea Farm Lake, has now invited LWT to bid for further money.
-An initial outline proposal has been submitted for consideration and if accepted would allow us to
+TOE – whom awarded us the grant to carry out all the significant work on Lea Farm Lake, has now offered LWT further money.
+A proposal was accepted to;

 • Develop the South spit area creating two new islands

-1. On the very tip for nesting waders and Shelduck
+1. On the tip for nesting Little-ringed Plover, Lapwing, Oystercatcher and add artificial burrow nest boxes for Shelduck

 • Further create shallow edges and offer a view into the SE bay

-• Transport the spoil to the NE bay to expand the marsh another 15% including more mud
+• Transport the spoil to the NE shore to expand the marsh adding another 130m by 35m of shallows, gravel and muddy islets

 In the winter we could see double figures of Water Rail and where we plan to cut extensive areas of reed to create muddy stubble, Snipe numbers could rocket to 300+, no doubt bringing Jack Snipe every winter.
 The area has always been good for Bittern, so we hope to see 2-3 birds from 2023 onwards.